guohao117/wezterm-ime-helper/README.md

 2. Type "IME" to see available switching options
 3. Select your desired action

-### Neovim Commands

-- `:IMESwitchToEN` - Switch to English
-- `:IMESwitchToIME` - Switch to IME
-- `:IMEStatus` - Show current status

 ### OSC Sequences (Remote/Advanced Usage)

-For remote sessions or manual integration:
+For remote sessions or integration with other tools:

 ```bash
 # Switch to English (EN -> RU4=)